Search for the Hero

-"Search for the Hero" is a song by British dance music band M People, released in June 1995 by Sony BMG and RCA Records as the third single (remixed) from their third album, Bizarre Fruit (1994).
+"Search for the Hero" is a song by British dance music band M People, released in June 1995 by Deconstruction Records as the third single from their third album, Bizarre Fruit (1994).
 The song was written by bandmembers Mike Pickering and Paul Heard, and produced by the band.
 It peaked at number nine on the UK Singles Chart, number 13 on the UK Dance Singles Chart and number three on the UK R&B Singles Chart.
-In the US, it was released as a Double a-side with "Padlock", which had several remixes by Junior Vasquez.
+In the US, it was released as a double A-side with "Padlock", which had several remixes by Junior Vasquez.
 The accompanying music video was directed by Matthew Amos and filmed in and around Battersea Power Station in London.

 Background

 There had been a four-and-a-half-month gap between their previous single "Open Your Heart" and this single's release.
 Originally planned to be the second single, but delayed for a more radio-friendly single remix, "Search for the Hero" became one of the most familiar M People songs, responsible for propelling the parent album Bizarre Fruit back into the top 10 in 1995 after having first charted at No. 4 in November 1994.
 The saxophone parts were played by session saxophonist Snake Davis, as he has done for many other M People songs.